Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Convergence Analysis

 \textbf{Interpretation of Results}: The bound in \eqref{weighted_sum_weight_local_number_updates_concept_drift_integration_y} captures the joint impact of ML hyperparameters, resource allocation, and device scheduling on the ML model performance.

-\begin{itemize} \item Term $(a)$ resembles results found in conventional FL bounds when asynchrony is not considered. \item Term $(b)$ captures the joint impact of the scheduling decisions { $X_{i,j}^{g,g'}$}, model dissimilarity { $\delta_{i,j}^{(g)}$}, and number of SGD iterations { $e_{i,j}^{(g)}$}.
+\begin{itemize} \item Term $(a)$ resembles results found in conventional FL bounds when asynchrony is not considered. \item Term $(b)$ captures the joint impact of the scheduling decisions $X_{i,j}^{g,g'}$, model dissimilarity $\delta_{i,j}^{(g)}$, and number of SGD iterations $e_{i,j}^{(g)}$.
 As the devices with larger model dissimilarity conduct more SGD updates, the bound increases significantly.
-These devices should be scheduled to upload their local model sooner than others since increasing the period of local model training will further bias their local models. \item Term $(c)$ captures the impact of SGD noise through the local data variability $\Theta_j$, sampling variance { $\tilde{S}_{i,j}^{(g)}$}, and mini-batch size { $B_{i,j}^{\ell,(g)}$}.
-Given a fixed sampling variance and local data variability, a larger mini-batch size leads to a smaller bound. \item Building upon $(b)$, term $(d)$ shows another way that larger { $e_{i,j}^{(g)}$} impacts the bound, in terms of accumulated gradient norms $V_2$ when devices are scheduled (observed from the product of { $X_{i,j}^{g,g'}$}, { $e_{i,j}^{(g)}$}, and $V_2$).
+These devices should be scheduled to upload their local model sooner than others since increasing the period of local model training will further bias their local models.
+More generally, the presence of variable $X_{i,j}^{g,g'}$ throughout each term in the bound shows how the scheduling across devices will affect model training performance in dynamic asynchronous FL. \item Term $(c)$ captures the impact of SGD noise through the local data variability $\Theta_j$, sampling variance $\tilde{S}_{i,j}^{(g)}$, and mini-batch size $B_{i,j}^{\ell,(g)}$.
+Given a fixed sampling variance and local data variability, a larger mini-batch size leads to a smaller bound. \item Building upon $(b)$, term $(d)$ shows another way that larger $e_{i,j}^{(g)}$ impacts the bound, in terms of accumulated gradient norms $V_2$ when devices are scheduled (observed from the product of $X_{i,j}^{g,g'}$, $e_{i,j}^{(g)}$, and $V_2$).
 The bound is reduced by scheduling devices with a smaller gradient accumulation. \item Term $(e)$ introduces the impact of network-wide staleness $K_j$.
-As $K_j$ increases, the bound gets worse, which is caused by including local models derived based on outdated global models in the aggregation. \end{itemize}
+As $K_j$ increases, the bound gets worse, which is caused by including local models derived based on outdated global models in the aggregation.
+Both the aggregation weighting coefficient $\alpha_j$ and the staleness $K_j$ are directly related to the asynchronous operation of the system.
+Their coupling here shows that a smaller weighting coefficient could alleviate the impact of staleness on the global model. \item Term $(f)$ shows the impact of concept drift on the bound.
+Specifically, we see that the bound increases with larger idle and active drift values ($\Delta_{i,j}^{\mathsf{ID}}(t)y_{i,j}^{\mathsf{ID}, (g)}(t)$ and $\Delta_{i,j}^{\mathsf{AC}}(t)y_{i,j}^{\mathsf{AC}, (g)}(t)$).
+This term reveals that reducing idle time $\mathcal{T}_{i,j}^{\mathsf{ID}, (g)}$ to accelerate the local training period for devices with higher drifts will lead to improvements in convergence.
+However, reducing the idle time leads to more active periods of device computation and upstream/downstream communication, which in turn results in more energy consumption.
+Therefore, devices having smaller concept drifts can stay in the idle period longer to save the energy without damaging ML performance.
+This tradeoff will be explicitly considered in our formulation in Sec.
+V, where our optimization problem balances the gain in ML model performance with the associated network cost (in terms of energy). \end{itemize}